 The Craft Beer Block Party is the kick-off event for the annual Nation Morel Mushroom Festival.
 The event happens in downtown Boyne City and features craft breweries and wineries along with local food vendors.
 It draws a big crowd downtown and they close off the 100 block of South Lake Street for the event.

 The annual National Morel Mushroom Festival is a 4-day event for visitors to hunt and taste the highly coveted morel mushroom.
-The premier event is the Taste of Morels which is a taste testing where more than a dozen local restaurants and chefs cook with morels.
+The premier event is the Taste of Morels which is a taste test where more than a dozen local restaurants and chefs cook with morels.

 Run for Their Lives is a 5K Run/Walk to raise money for the Charlevoix Humane Society.
 It’s held the same weekend as the annual National Morel Mushroom Festival.